Change Your Mindset

 Adapting to Change

-Small business owners, leaders, and marketers must be confident to launch new ideas yet humble and open enough to let their experiences change them—and their mindsets.
-Jahm Najafi reminds us that “the more learning experiences you allow yourself to have, the more successful you end up being later in life.”
+Small business owners, leaders, and marketers must be confident to launch new ideas yet humble and open enough to let their experiences change themβand their mindsets.
+Jahm Najafi and Adam Bryant remind us, respectively, that βthe more learning experiences you allow yourself to have, the more successful you end up being later in lifeβ and the more likely you are to have βfun, enjoying the process rather than seeing everything as a means to an end.β